Best Chicken Coop Cameras 2026: 5 Top Picks

 How far can a chicken coop camera reach from WiFi?

-Most cameras work reliably up to about 100-150 feet from the router in open air.
+Most cameras work reliably up to about 100 to 150 feet from the router in open air.
 Walls, trees, and metal structures reduce range significantly.
 If your coop is further out, a WiFi extender ($20-40) solves the problem.
 Place it halfway between your router and the coop for the best results.

 Will a camera scare my chickens?